ChrBarth/pypod/README.md

 ## CHANGELOG:

+* 2021-05-14: Send MIDI CC and Program Change commands via GUI to the pod, also started to include some css
 * 2021-05-03: The first version I consider somewhat fully functional, especially in the GUI-section.
 Now I will need to do some extensive testing to find and remove bugs.
 One bug I already stumbled over is a segmentation fault when changing a lot of settings on the pod directly (this gets now live-updated in the GUI!).
 * 2021-05-01: added logging and support for a simple json-configfile.
 Also added an option to show the available MIDI-ports for easy config-creation.
 * 2021-04-29: added pypod_gui.py, a GUI wrapper for pypod.py.
 There are still some widgets to add but it is mostly working.